 Response

 DEQ agrees that the proposed rules should apply to all HAPs likely to be emitted by CAGMs in amounts that could approach or exceed an Ambient Benchmark Concentration or a daily maximum acceptable concentration established by DEQ and OHA, and has expanded the list of HAPs regulated by the proposed rules to add selenium.
 Selenium has been detected in the air near Bullseye at concentrations close to health screening levels.
 The proposed rules prohibit the use of the listed HAPs in uncontrolled furnaces after the applicable compliance dates.
 If future data shows that other glassmaking materials are likely to approach or exceed acceptable levels, DEQ could add those materials to the list of regulated glassmaking HAPs.
 In addition, the Cleaner Air Oregon rulemaking is underway and will consider regulations to more broadly address HAP emissions.

+340-244-9050(3)(a)(G) of the proposed rules includes a selenium health benchmark set at 710 ng/m3 on a 24-hour average basis.
+OHA has indicated that this number is very conservative and is likely to be revised upward when they complete their review process of these benchmarks.
+Updated benchmarks could be incorporated into this rule in a future rulemaking.

 Comment: All glass factories